So have you reached your annual pumpkin spice saturation point yet?

 - 2 teaspoons pumpkin pie spice

 - 8 chocolate wafer cookies (like Nabisco), finely crushed

-- Remove a cup of the whipped cream (this will be the topping), set aside in the refrigerator.
+- Remove a very generous cup of the whipped cream (this will be the topping), set this aside in the refrigerator.

-- Turn the pumpkin mixture into the whipped cream mixture you have in the original mixing bowl (not the cup you have set aside).
-Blend this together for a few seconds with the mixer or beaters, and then gently fold everything together by hand, so as not to over-work the cream.
+- Turn the pumpkin mixture into the whipped cream mixture bowl.
+Blend this on low for a few seconds with the mixer or beaters, and then gently fold everything together by hand, so as not to over-work the cream.

 - Turn this mixture into a 1-1/2 quart size baking dish, and spread out evenly.
 Sprinkle this layer with half of the crushed cookies.